 2007:

-Demolition begins on the North Wing of Disney World's Contemporary
+Demolition continues on the actual North Wing of Disney World's Contemporary

 "I'm an actress, and that's why I'm still here.
 Anybody who has the illusion that you can have a career as long as I have and be a star is kidding themselves." -Suzanne Pleshette